Timo Kahlen. Works with Wind

 interact as they meet in line with

-the space's dividing wall
+the space's dividing wall and doorway.

 Two symmetrical spaces,